coreeng/knowledge-platform/knowledge-base/content/bootcamp/modules/p2p-fast-feedback/epic-p2p.md

 ## Requirements

 * Share the same P2P between the Java and Go reference applications
-  * Have both copied into your own private repository, or one copied twice
+  * Have both cloned into your own private repository, or one cloned twice
 * Custom steps for each application should be in the Make file rather than in the pipeline definition so we achieve a single action used across different apps with specific implementation living in the app itself

 ## Questions / Defuzz / Decisions

-The approach for this should be the "Automatically generated as a platform engineering service" as described in [consolidated P2P](/core-p2p/p2p-consolidation).
+The approach for this should be the "Automatically generated as a platform engineering service" as described in [consolidated P2P]({{% ref "/roadmaps/core-p2p/p2p-consolidation/" %}}).

 #### Tekton